Pfizer claims COVID pill cuts risk of severe COVID by 89% | DW | 05.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US pharmecutical giant says its experimental drug was highly effective at cutting rates of hospitalization and death.
+The US pharmaceutical giant says its experimental drug was highly effective at cutting rates of hospitalization and death.
 It is now seeking speedy approval.

 Pfizer has published the results of a study showing a pill that it has developed is highly effective in treating coronavirus